The Origins of the Counterculture Movement: A Gathering of Anarchists, Occultists and Psychoanalysts for a New Age

 Gross became increasingly political, particularly in Ascona, where Jung himself writes, Gross had planned “to found a free college from which he thought to attack Western civilization, the obsessions of inner as well as outer authority, the social bonds which these imposed, the distortions of a parasitic form of society, in which everyone was forced to live from everyone else to survive.”

 One particular individual named Max Weber found himself devoting his passion to Otto Gross in the construction of this free college.
-Although this project didn’t become reality as these reformers hoped (Otto Gross became too unstable to lead anything), it is interesting to note Weber’s career as a co-founder of the Frankfurt School in 1923.
-Among the goals of the new school was the merging of Freudian Psychoanalysis with Marxist theories of sociology in order to engage in an international cultural war that would create the conditions for an ultimate global revolution.
-The Frankfurt School, whose influence vastly shaped much of the post WWII period, Max Weber, George Lukacs, Theodor Adorno, Max Horkheimer and other misanthropes pioneered the growth of Critical Theory, the “Authoritarian Personality”, political correctness and other intellectual viruses.
+Although this project didn’t become reality as these reformers hoped (Otto Gross became too unstable to lead anything), it is interesting to note that among the goals of the new school was the merging of Freudian Psychoanalysis with Marxist theories of sociology in order to engage in an international cultural war that would create the conditions for an ultimate global revolution.

 Gross would encourage the suicides of Lotte Hattemer (in 1906) and Sophie Benz (in 1911) as the only way to liberate themselves.
 They had also been among his many, many lovers.